Front-end Development of NRP Repositories

 Key folders

-ui/– All front-end related module-scoped code - typically for record models (React, Jinja, webpack configuration).assets/– Global site-wide UI assets, like LESS styles and Semantic UI theme customizations.templates/– Globally shared and Jinja templates, overrides of built-in Invenio templates.ui/components/– Shared components used across multiple record models or other UI modules.ui/mymodel/– Front-end code specific to themymodelrecord model.
+ui/– All front-end related module-scoped code - typically for record models or shared components (React, Jinja, webpack configuration).assets/– Global site-wide UI assets, like LESS styles, Semantic UI theme customizations, fonts, graphics.templates/– Site-wide Jinja templates, overrides of built-in Invenio templates.ui/components/– Shared components used across multiple record models or other UI modules.ui/mymodel/– Front-end specific to themymodelrecord model.

 Record Model UI Directory Structure